-CoRE Working Group Internet Draft Intended status: Standard Track Expires: April 15, 2014 Secure initial-key reconfiguration for resource constrained devices draft-kang-core-secure-reconfiguration-00 Abstract This document presents a secure method to configure a key for a node when it initially joins to network that is currently in operation.
-The method is suited for a scenario, where resource constrained objects are interconnected with each other and thus form a network called Internet of Things.
-It is assumed that communications for all nodes are based on TCP/IP protocols and some of the nodes use the constrained application protocol (CoAP).
-The method does not cover all operations of secure bootstrapping, but it is intended to securely support self-reconfiguration of the pre-installed temporary key of new node.
-Status of this Memo This Internet-Draft is submitted to IETF in full conformance with the provisions of $\underline{BCP 78}$ and $\underline{BCP 79}$.
+This document presents a secure method to configure a key for a resource constrained node when it initially joins to network that is currently in operation.
+The method is suited for a scenario, where resource constrained nodes are interconnected with each other and thus form a network called Internet of Things.
+It is assumed that communications for all nodes are based on TCP/IP protocols and the nodes use the constrained application protocol (CoAP).
+The presented method does not cover all operations of secure bootstrapping for IoT networks, but it is intended to securely support self-reconfiguration of the pre-installed temporary key of joined node.

+Status of this Memo

+This Internet-Draft is submitted to IETF in full conformance with the provisions of $\underline{BCP \ 78}$ and $\underline{BCP \ 79}$.

 Internet-Drafts are working documents of the Internet Engineering Task Force (IETF).
 Note that other groups may also distribute working documents as Internet-Drafts.
 The list of current Internet-Drafts is at http://datatracker.ietf.org/drafts/current/.

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-This Internet-Draft will expire on January 14, 2014.
+This Internet-Draft will expire on August 11, 2014.